Eldridge R. Johnson: Consolidated Talking Machine Company

-Johnson's foray into the gramophone business brought him directly into the bitter ongoing legal dispute over the Gramophone patents between Berliner and their former partner, Frank Seaman; in early 1901, Seaman sued Johnson and requested an injunction prohibiting Consolidated from manufacturing and selling Gramophones.
-On March 1, 1901, the injunction was denied but Johnson was temporarily prevented from using variations on the word ‘Gramophone’.
-Though this decision was soon reversed, Johnson chose not to refer to his talking machine as a 'Gramophone'.
-On March 12, less than two weeks after the court decision, Johnson registered the ‘Victor’ trademark.
+He was quickly sued by Zonophone who attempted to tie Johnson to the Berliner Gramophone injunction and prevent him from referring to his device as a Gramophone.
+On March 1, 1901, the injunction was denied but Johnson was temporarily prevented from using variations on the word ‘gramophone’.
+Though this decision was soon reversed, Johnson chose not to refer to his talking machine as a 'gramophone'.